koalacoding/yourStopwatch/README.md

 ## To do.
 * Show the clear button when the user retrieve his stopwatch from a cookie.
+* Modify the timer font.
+* Adapt the code to Firefox.

 ## To commit.